The conformally invariant symmetric traceless field: a conformal field strength and a conformally invariant gauge fixing equation over (A)dS$_4$: The field strength

 \section{The field strength $F$}

-It has been shown in section~\ref{SubSecGI} that eq.~\eqref{EqPrinc} admits gauge solutions, through the gauge transformation given in eq.~\eqref{GaugeInv}.
-This section is devoted to the construction, upon the potential $A$, of a field strength $F$ similar to the Faraday tensor, eq.~\eqref{TensFaraday}.

-To tackle this problem we proceed in close analogy with Maxwell's case ($s=1$) and obtain a strength tensor for the general case ($s\geqslant 2$).
-First, the equivalent of Maxwell's equations, written as a divergence, provides a candidate $F$ for the field strength, its symmetries are registered.
-Then, it is showed that $F$ vanishes on gauge solutions, on CFES, hence is a field strength.
+Equation~\eqref{EqPrinc} admits gauge solutions through the gauge transformation Eq.~\eqref{GaugeInv}.
+In this section we construct a field strength $F$ upon the potential $A$ by proceeding in close analogy with Maxwell's case.
+First, writing the field equation as a divergence provides a candidate $F$ for the field strength, its symmetries are registered.
+Then, we show on CFES that $F$ vanishes on gauge solutions, hence \emph{is} a field strength.
 The equations on $A$ are then translated into a system of two first-order conformally invariant equations on $F$, one of which vanishes for $F$ derived from a potential and $(M,g)$ being conformally flat.
-Then, as the Faraday tensor decomposes in electric and magnetic fields $E$-$B$, it is \emph{explicitly} shown that $F$ decomposes in a set of 3-dimensional traceless symmetric tensors.
-We then show, on flat space, how the conformally invariant system of equations is written on those $E$-$B$ fields and prove their duality.
-Finally, a gauge invariant and conformally invariant scalar product on the space of solutions of eq.~\eqref{EqPrinc} is given.